 At the farm, you’ll see crickets in various stages of growth and watch them being prepared as food – if you wish.
 You’ll even have an opportunity to sample a cricket-based dish!
-Then, on your return by vehicle to Ho Chi Minh City, your guide will stop for a delicious Vietnamese lunch (not including crickets!), dropping you off at your hotel by 3pm.
+Then, on your return by vehicle to Ho Chi Minh City, your guide will stop for a delicious Vietnamese lunch (not including crickets!), dropping you off at your hotel in the late afternoon.

 Option 2: Handmade Rice Paper

-If you select the papermaking option, you’ll be picked up from your hotel around 8am for your transfer to Cu Chi Tunnels by vehicle.
+If you select the papermaking option, you’ll be picked up from your hotel in the morning for your transfer to Cu Chi Tunnels by vehicle.
 On your journey to the tunnels of Cu Chi, visit a Vietnamese home where traditional rice paper is made by hand.

 While the paper is used in traditional Vietnamese spring rolls, the rice husks are also used for fuel.
 Listen as your guide explains the cooking process over a kitchen made of bricks and sand, and learn about the drying process, which takes place in the sun.

-Then, depart by speedboat around 11:15am and cruise the Saigon River with your guide, stopping for a scrumptious Vietnamese lunch on the riverfront.
-Afterward, hop back on the boat to the pier in Ho Chi Minh City for your transfer to the hotel, arriving by 3pm.
+Then, depart by speedboat and cruise the Saigon River with your guide, stopping for a scrumptious Vietnamese lunch on the riverfront.
+Afterward, hop back on the boat to the pier in Ho Chi Minh City for your transfer to the hotel, arriving by late afternoon.

 NOTE: Depending on availability, it is possible that you will travel by speedboat to Cu Chi Tunnels, then return from the papermaking tour by land vehicle.
 En route to your hotel in Ho Chi Minh City, you'll stop for lunch.